10+ Way Cool Cabochons from Around the World Seen in Tucson

 All of it is my favorite.
 Loose cut stones deserve special attention in my book though.
 Among those, it’s the interesting and unusual in cut, color, and pattern that attract me.
-Very often those materials are cut as cabochons, so here are just a few of the cabs that caught my eye this year, pretty much just in the order I happened upon them.
+Very often those materials are cut as cabochons, so here are just a few of the cabs that caught my eye this year at the Tucson shows, pretty much just in the order I happened upon them.

 1 Charoite from Russia

 Purple is my first favorite color and this gem material is a dandy.
 At its best, it’s a rich purple swirled with black, white, and the occasional pale peachy hue.
 At its very best, those swirly patches also exhibit that mesmerizing sheen of light called chatoyance (familiar to most people in tiger-eye).
 Charoite is mined from one locality in Russia, near the Chara River in Siberia.
 Since it was first described in 1978, supplies have varied.
 This year what I saw was lovely, with good color, some with chatoyance, as in this sampling of cabochons on display in the courtyard at the Pueblo Show.